+This is known as hypothyroidism.
 Unlike hyperthyroidism and hypothyroidism, thyroid cancer doesn't cause symptoms such as weight changes, heart palpitations, and thinning hair.
 The tumor can grow to invade nearby tissue and can spread (metastasize) to the lymph nodes in the neck.
 Sometimes, cancer cells can spread beyond the neck to the lungs, bones, and other parts of the body.
-Because BMR in patients with hypothyroidism is decreased (see hypothyroidism brochure), an underactive thyroid is usually associated with some weight gain.
+Massive weight gain is rarely associated with hypothyroidism.